Go to :

 • How much will the unitary patent cost?

-• How to obtain a unitary patent?
+• How to get a unitary patent?

 The advantages